prashantvermaiiitb/first-package/README.md

 <br>6.
 Command "npm publish" is used to publish the package.
 <br>7.
 Ensure that email id is verified , package name is unique or within scope before publishing to avoid 403 Forbidden error.
 <br>8. if all is fine then package is published.
+<br>9.
+To rollout a scoped package
+        <br>1. initialise the NPM repo with scope "npm init --scope=@<NPM user name>" example @babel
+        <br>2.
+This will create a scoped package json either press ENTER key or write name for the package.
+        <br>3. then publish it using 'npm publish --scope="publish"'